HubReb/mmt_foil_exp/results.md

         * rest of the sentence has light blue spots on various parts of the woman and the window
         * again no connection image attention translation
+    * 12
+        * voici has red hotspot on the table right under the woman (left of her hand)
+        * art has hotspot on the window
+        * again no connection image attention translation
+    * 20
+        * hotspot of flèchettes and crèation both on the woman's face, effectuent has hotspot on window
+        * artistique has light blue on needles in woman's hands
+        * again no connection text-vision

 ### index 948